-- 17.3.1 Improper Procedure Infractions must be reported in writing to the organiser by marshals, judges of fact or competitors.
-Upon acceptance of the Inquiry or Judge of Fact report by the organizer, a penalty shall be applied as specified in 17.3.5 - 17.3.2 Where no penalty is specified the infraction shall be referred to the Steward(s) for investigation, the seriousness and circumstance of the infraction shall be taken into consideration and may impose any penalty specified in GCR section 7.
+17.3.1 Improper Procedure Infractions must be reported in writing to the organiser by marshals, judges of fact or competitors.
+Upon acceptance of the Inquiry or Judge of Fact report by the organizer, a penalty shall be applied as specified in 17.3.5. ~~of 10 minutes will be applied for a first infraction and may result in a recommendation by the organizer to the steward(s) for a sentence of exclusion for a second violation during the event.~~

+17.3.2 Where no penalty is specified the infraction shall be referred to the Steward(s) for investigation, the seriousness and circumstance of the infraction shall be taken into consideration and may impose any penalty specified in GCR section 7.